-Property or Physical damage is auto insurance coverage that insures against damage to the insured’s own vehicle.
+Physical or Property damage car insurance is auto insurance coverage that insures against damage to the insured’s own vehicle.
 The most common types are collision coverage and comprehensive coverage.
 These two coverages are optional to purchase.

 An auto insurance policy is a contract between you and an insurance company.
 You agree to pay the cost of the insurance policy, called a premium, and to obey the insurance company’s stated rules.
 In return, the insurance company agrees to pay for certain expenses associated with an accident or other covered losses.